openSUSE/news-o-o/_posts/2012-01-30-ssl-cert-update-for-opensuse-org-hosts-in-nuremberg.markdown

 ---
 author: Lars Vogdt
+comments: true
 date: 2012-01-30 08:31:06+00:00
 layout: post
 link: https://news.opensuse.org/2012/01/30/ssl-cert-update-for-opensuse-org-hosts-in-nuremberg/
+slug: ssl-cert-update-for-opensuse-org-hosts-in-nuremberg
-title: "SSL cert update for opensuse.org hosts in Nuremberg"
+title: SSL cert update for opensuse.org hosts in Nuremberg
+wordpress_id: 12535
 categories:
 - Infrastructure
 ---

 Thursday 2012-02-02 we will update the SSL certificates for all openSUSE hosts located Nuremberg (see detailed list below).
 The fingerprint of the new certificate is: